Forethought-Technologies/AutoChain/README.md

 Although MiniChain is heavily inspired by [LangChain](https://github.com/hwchase17/langchain), we took some design choices to make it more suitable for experimentation and iterations by removing layers of abstraction and internal concepts.
-In addition, MiniChain provides a novel way to automatically evaluate generative agent with simulated conversations.
+In addition, MiniChain provides a novel way to automatically evaluate generative agents with simulated conversations.
-There are some notable differences in MiniChain structure.
+There are some notable differences in MiniChain's structure.

 1. Flatten prompt
    In LangChain, prompts are broken into prefix, tools string, suffix and other pieces.
-We decided to have just one prompt template for each call to make prompt engineering/format easier and more approachable to reader to understand how prompts are generated.
+We decided to have just one prompt template for each call to make prompt engineering/format easier and more approachable for the reader to understand how prompts are generated.
 2. Up to 2 layers of abstraction
    We removed a lot of layers in LangChain and opt for a simpler interface structure, which comes with a cost of losing some non-essential features such as async execution and code duplication.
 3. Simpler interaction with memory
    Passing memorized information to prompt is the most important part of this kind of framework.
-   We simplify the memory interaction by having just memorized conversation and kv pairs.
-All of them will be passed as kv pairs and can substitute placeholders in prompts.
+   We simplify the memory interaction by having just memorized conversation and key-value pairs.
+All of them will be passed as key-value pairs and can substitute placeholders in prompts.

 ## Components overview

-There are a few key concepts in Minichain, which could be easily extended to build new agents.
+There are a few key concepts in MiniChain, which could be easily extended to build new agents.

 ### Chain

 `Chain` is the overall orchestrator for agent interaction.
 It determines when to use tools or respond to users.
-All the interactions with memory is limited to the `Chain` level.
+All the interactions with memory are limited to the `Chain` level.

 `Agent` provides ways of interaction, while `Chain` determines how to interact with agent.

-Read more about the [chain concept](./docs/chain.md)
+Read more about the [chain concept](./docs/chain.md).

-Flow diagram describes the high level picture of the default chain interaction with an agent.
+This flow diagram describes the high level picture of the default chain interaction with an agent.

 ![alt text](./docs/imgs/Minichain.drawio.png)

 ### Agent

-Agent is the component that decide how to respond to user or whether agent requires to use tools.
+Agent is the component that decides how to respond to the user or whether an agent requires to use tools.
-It could contain different prompt for different functionalities agent could have.
-The main goal for agent is to plan for the next step, either respond to user with `AgentFinish` or take a action with `AgentAction`.
+It could contain different prompts for different functionalities an agent could have.
+The main goal for an agent is to plan for the next step, either respond to the user with `AgentFinish` or take an action with `AgentAction`.

 Read more about [agent](./docs/agent.md)